 - Pay out investor’s capital when they don’t have the dividends or capital gains to make the expected yield

 This isn’t to say all closed end funds are bad.
-I invest in closed end funds from time to time after doing the research.

-Buy Stocks After Bear Markets
+Buying Stocks After Bear Markets

 Buying stocks after bear markets is more of a strategy than an alternative investment but it’s important to mention because it is a great, yet often overlooked way to increase income from quality stocks.

-The S&P 500 yield is an average for all the stocks that make up the index.
+As you probably know, the S&P 500 yield is an average for all the stocks that make up the index.
 This means that some stocks in the S&P 500 were paying much less and other stocks were paying much more than the 3.6% average yield.

-We can assume high dividend stocks similar to those paying 5% today would have been paying more than that in March 2009 assuming the same increase from the S&P yield to the currently available yield of higher dividend stocks calculated as follows:
+We can assume high dividend stocks similar to those paying 5% today would have been paying more than 5% in March 2009 assuming the same increase from the S&P yield to the currently available yield of higher dividend stocks calculated as follows:

-3.6% March 2009 yield – 2% approximate current yield = 1.6% (Increase in S&P yield March 2009 vs approximate yield average recent past 10 years)
+3.6% March 2009 yield – 1.7% approximate average yield = 1.9% (Increase in S&P yield March 2009 vs approximate average yield)